HOW DOES YOUR GARDEN GROW? A Project-Based Approach to Learning.

 - "Every school, scout troop and 4H club is invited to participate in the Save Our Monarchs Pollinator Garden Program.
 Once enrolled, schools will receive a Pollinator Garden Mix pouch containing 17 wildflower, ten (10) annuals for first-year color, plus seven (7) perennials for second and successive years’ bloom....perfect for children to plant in a Butterfly & Bee Garden!"

 - "Our goal is to get every school to plant a 10’ x 10’ garden plot designed just for pollinators, including monarch butterflies and bees.
 There are about 35 milkweed seeds per packet.
 Just chose a sunny area at the school or on the playground to do the planting."
 Pollinator Garden Program - Save Our Monarchs.

 - Make a movie tour of the garden with voiceovers explaining what the students accomplished.
 (Try FlexClip - TeachersFirst review or Renderforest - TeachersFirst review if your school does not have tablets with movie-making apps available!)
 Create Google Slides or a Powerpoint presentation of the process and the product.

-- Make a digital presentation (Choose a favorite - ideas include Animoto - TeachersFirst review, Adobe Spark - TeachersFirst review , or Slideful - TeachersFirst review.)
+- Make a digital presentation (Choose a favorite - ideas include Animoto - TeachersFirst review, Adobe Creative Cloud Express Video Maker - TeachersFirst review , or Slideful - TeachersFirst review.)